artoo-corporation/D2-Cloud/LEARNME-CLOUD.md

 ### 10.1 Model namespace
 * All Pydantic models now live in `app.models` (import `from app.models import …`).
-* `app.schemas` package deleted; a thin shim can be restored but is not shipped.
+* The old `app/schemas` package is no longer used.
 * New enums: `PlanTier` – `trial | essentials | pro | enterprise`.

 ### 10.2 Authentication layers